mbezaire/labs/fractions/README.md

 System.out.println(f); // prints 1/4
 ```

-You can submit your updated code using:
+You can check your challenge code using:

 ```
-submit50 mbezaire/checks/main/fraction-challenge
+check50 --local mbezaire/checks/main/java/fraction-challenge
 ```
--->